South America: Food and drink

 Because of South America's broad ethnic mix, South American cuisine has African, Mestizo, South Asian, East Asian, and European influences.
-Bahia, Brazil, is especially well known for its West African–influenced cuisine.
+Bahia, Brazil, is especially well known for its West African–influenced cuisine, while São Paulo's cuisine is a mix of caipira and European's cuisine, especially the Italian.
 Argentines, Chileans, Uruguayans, Brazilians, Bolivians, and Venezuelans regularly consume wine.
 People in Argentina, Paraguay, Uruguay, southern Chile, Bolivia and Southern Brazil drink mate, an herb which is brewed.
 The Paraguayan version, terere, differs from other forms of mate in that it is served cold.
 Pisco is a liquor distilled from grapes in Peru and Chile.
 Peruvian cuisine mixes elements from Chinese, Japanese, Spanish, Italian, African, Arab, Andean, and Amazonic food.

 Plastic arts

 The artist Oswaldo Guayasamín (1919–1999) from Ecuador, represented with his painting style the feeling of the peoples of Latin America highlighting social injustices in various parts of the world.
-The Colombian Fernando Botero (1932) is one of the greatest exponents of painting and sculpture that continues still active and has been able to develop a recognizable style of his own.
+The Colombian Fernando Botero (1932–2023) was one of the greatest exponents of painting and sculpture that was able to develop a recognizable style of his own.
 For his part, the Venezuelan Carlos Cruz-Diez has contributed significantly to contemporary art, with the presence of works around the world.

-Currently several emerging South American artists are recognized by international art critics: Guillermo Lorca – Chilean painter, Teddy Cobeña – Ecuadorian sculptor and recipient of international sculpture award in France) and Argentine artist Adrián Villar Rojas – winner of the Zurich Museum Art Award among many others.
+Currently several emerging South American artists are recognized by international art critics: Guillermo Lorca, a Chilean painter, Teddy Cobeña, an Ecuadorian sculptor and recipient of international sculpture award in France, and Argentine artist Adrián Villar Rojas, winner of the Zurich Museum Art Award, among many others.